We deeply care

 The careful use of natural resources such as water is an essential part of our environmental commitment.
 In addition to reduced consumption, it is also important to keep the resource as pure as possible where it is needed by means of professional chemical management.

 Through our efforts, we support the Sustainable Development Goals set out by the United Nations.
 HUGO BOSS has identified these SDGs in the area of PLANET as particularly relevant for its business activities.
-They are therefore given special consideration in the planning and implementation of measures and projects.
+They are therefore given consideration in the planning and implementation of measures and projects.

 On our way to Net Zero